 Our name is a shape, an aesthetic, and a metaphor for our philosophy.
 Serpentine curves embody the organic patterns of nature: repetition, rhythm, undulation, and change.
 They force us to slow down and notice the details.
 They imply an immersive experience – a journey – a sense of wonder and discovery.
 Like a winding path or a meandering river, our gardens aim to engage our senses and enrich our minds.

 Most importantly, we believe that having a personal connection with a garden or the land leads to mutual flourishing.
-We have an opportunity through gardening to positively impact our environment and improve our ecosystems.
+We have an opportunity through gardening to positively impact our environment and restore our ecosystems.
 This is a gift that requires thoughtful consideration and a holistic approach.
 Creating gardens in this way is an ongoing relationship, rather than an end result.
 Now more than ever, it is incumbent upon designers, gardeners, and landowners to help collectively reshape perceptions of what is considered beautiful, and endorse practices that better serve our environment.

 Who We Are: